sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 ### <a name='ImplementationDetailsNotesConstraints'></a>Implementation Details/Notes/Constraints

 - AAD pod identity can co exist with AZWI
 - Migration plan from AAD pod identity to AZWI for existing cluster.
-Refer to the `Migration Plan` section at the bottom of the document.
+Refer to the [MigrationPlan](#migration-plan) section at the bottom of the document.
 - For AZWI to work the following prerequisites must be met for self managed cluster.
-This is not required for managed cluster and follow this [link](#https://azure.github.io/azure-workload-identity/docs/installation/managed-clusters.html) to know more about managed cluster setup.
+This is not required for managed cluster and follow this [link](https://azure.github.io/azure-workload-identity/docs/installation/managed-clusters.html) to know more about managed cluster setup.
   - Key Generation
   - OIDC URL Setup
   - Set Service Account Signing Flags